num-codex/num-knoten/README.md

 Currently, this is **v1.9beta** and does not contain all of the planned components (e.g. no GECCO-Merger that merges data from EDC and clinical source systems).

+When running the *.sh-Files on a Windows machine, please use the variants that are suffixed with "-win.sh".

 ![NUM-Knoten v1.9beta](img/num-codex-ap6-nk1.9beta_v5.png)

 ## Deployment on Single Host